joedag32/gadget-starter/README.md

          mime_type : YOUR_MIME_TYPE,
          item      : '/index.pcf', //optional alternative to mime_type,
-                                   //name of a site, page / directory path, id of asset item_type : 'page', //required if 'item' is provided.
+                                   //name of a site, page / directory path, id of asset item_type : 'page' //required if 'item' is provided.
     },{
          success   : successFn,
          error     : errorFn